RJT1990/RJT1990.github.io/_posts/2023-11-19-why-synthetic-data-works.md

 Let's assume we have access to a language model policy $\pi$ that can generate text.
 We can measure the performance of the model on a particular task, e.g. mathematical reasoning, as $P_{\pi}\left(X\right)$, the probability of predicting the right answer $X$.

-The synthetic data question can be posed as follows:
+The synthetic data question can then be posed as follows:

 **Can we find an improved policy $\pi^{*}$ by sampling from $P_{\pi}$ and re-training on that data?**